We are Team robolution 18366

 • In addition to this we taught them the different ways to earn the robotics merit badge

-• We taught over 75 people
+• We introduced over 75 people to FIRST and educated them about STEM

 Teaching Local Kids and Teens about Programming and CADD (Motivate)